 Her younger sister, Deepa, became involved in fashion design and art, earned BA and MA degrees and married into a business family residing in New Delhi.

 Kalpana hadn’t been too sure what she wanted to do with her life as a young girl.
-She was an avid reader, interested in studying the lives and art of Picasso and van Gogh, and also entertained children with made-up stories.
-She later developed a dislike for John Wayne when he criticized a colleague for taking the part of van Gogh in Lust for Life.
-She was a talented artist herself and was also a good storyteller.
+She was an avid reader, interested in studying the lives and art of Picasso and van Gogh, and also liked to entertain children with made-up stories.
 Relatives remembered that she couldn’t carry a tune in a bucket, so singing was out.
 Sports was less of an aptitude though she was able to regularly win games of badminton against family members.
 At one point, she considered becoming a newsreader for All India Radio.
 Since watching airplanes at the local airport, and then watching her brother earn his Private Pilot’s license, she developed an interest in aerospace and flying.
 In tenth grade, she decided that was what she wanted to do with her life.

 Receiving her student visa was another hurdle.
 Chawla had no trouble getting a passport but staffers at the U.S. embassy occasionally admitted to laziness and denying visas for no good reason.
 Chawla took advantage of mutual friends to find a trustworthy person who could be counted on to check her credentials and was approved.